writer

 Found your site around 1998, when my church choir was planning a tour of Eastern Europe.
 I needed more stuff (performance outfit, etc.) than would fit in a carry-on, but your site really helped me figure out what I needed, and what could be left behind.
 It was my first trip to Europe, and I had no idea what to expect.
 Your tips helped me keep my bag down to a manageable size & weight that I was able to carry & load on the bus myself.
 There wasn't anything I wished I had brought, and I ended up deciding there were a couple of items I could have left behind.

-I can't even begin express my gratitude for the wealth of information you provide on your onebag.com website.
+I can't even begin to express my gratitude for the wealth of information you provide on your OneBag.com website.
 Several years ago I took a 10-day trip with an enormous 28-inch rolling bag plus a carry-on.
 That was truly an "interesting" experience.
 I just completed a 7-day trip to Amsterdam using just the Red Oxx Air Boss and it was a marvelous experience.

 First, the shoulder bag phenomenon definitely allowed me to skirt the British Airways 6kg limit although on the return flight they announced they would be strictly enforcing it.
 Second, the customs agent as I was leaving the baggage claim on my return asked whether I had forgotten my checked luggage after he saw only one bag dangling from my shoulder.
 I had gleefully walked past everyone who had gotten off the plane before me (I was in the fourth to last row) and were still staking out the baggage claim for their checked luggage.